henrymao2004/mindvote/README.md

 ## Overview

 This pipeline evaluates Large Language Models (LLMs) on their ability to predict poll results by analyzing social contexts and user behavior patterns.
-The task involves predicting probability distributions over answer choices for polls from Reddit and Weibo platforms, with a current english dataset of 700+ samples (100+ Reddit, 600+ Weibo) for demonstration.
+The task involves predicting probability distributions over answer choices for polls from Reddit and Weibo platforms.

 ## Notice

-The complete mindvote  dataset is currently undergoing validation to ensure data quality and ethical compliance.
-The demonstration samples are carefully curated to enable immediate reproducibility assessment while maintaining research integrity.
+The mindvote  dataset is currently undergoing validation to ensure data quality and ethical compliance.

-## Dataset

-The complete dataset (3,918 polls) will be made publicly available following academic peer review.

 ## Features